hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 ## Layer (AacFlLayer)

+- `AacFlStateMachine StateMachine =>` <br/>
+Exposes the underlying AnimatorAsCode StateMachine object of this layer.

 - `AacFlState NewState(string name)` 🔺<br/>
 Create a new state, initially positioned below the last generated state of this layer.<br/>